Team-Schwessinger/Pgt210Methylation/README.md

 * methylation_calling
 * multi_to_single_fast5_mapped_ids

+In regards to the preprint and journal publications please follow the following contributions for these specific analyses.
 This analysis was lead by Dr. Benjamin Schwessinger with contributions by Ms. Jamila Nasim.
+DNA sequences was performed by Dr. Ashley Jones with contributions by Ms. Jamila Nasim.